Count to 20 with Fruits — Double Ten Frame Activity

 • Fruits picture counters children can recognise

-• Designed for Grade K learners (ages about 5 to 9)
+• Designed for Grade K learners (ages about 5–6)

 • Common Core strand: Counting & Cardinality